Part 3 Psychic Testing Done Wrong Versus Right

-Psychic Testing: In the last few weeks we compared our Psychic applicant testing procedures to a company whom we referred to as “Sign Up.”
-We labeled them Sign Up because anyone could sign up to be a Psychic on their website.
+Psychic Testing: In the last few weeks, we analogized our Psychic applicant testing practices to a business whom we referred to as “Sign Up.”
+We marked them Sign Up because anyone could sign up to be a Psychic on their website.

-Recently, Sign Up has administered multiple choice tests to their Psychic staff regardless of the amount of years listed.
-We had to chime in and state that a multiple choice test has disadvantages, especially when the psychic and/or prospective candidate is taking the test online from the comfort of his/her home.
+Recently, Sign Up has administered multiple-choice tests to their Psychic staff regardless of the number of years listed.
+We had to chime in and state that a multiple-choice test has disadvantages, especially when the psychic and prospective candidate is taking the test online from the comfort of his/her home.

-Certainly anyone can take a test on another’s behalf.
-Also, such a test is an open book test.
+Indeed, anyone can take a test on another’s behalf.
+Also, such an analysis is an open book test.
 Anyone can “Google” answers to questions.

-More importantly, a multiple choice test on Tarot seems ineffective.
+More importantly, a multiple-choice test on the Tarot seems ineffective.
 We heard about such a test that contained questions such as: “How many cards are in a Tarot deck?”
-“What does a card in a reverse position of a card mean?” and “What does the Tower card represent?”
+“What does a card in a reversed position of a card mean?” and “What does the Tower card represent?”

-Though education and knowledge is never wasted, we believe there is a fine line between theory versus application of any art or science.
+Education and knowledge are never wasted efforts.
+We believe there is a fine line between theory versus application of any art or science.
 Surely application wins out at the end of the day. .Most definitely, a talent reader will have enough desire to know the technical.
-Yet, at the end of the day, a good reading is solid.
-Even if a reader can answer all those multiple choice questions correctly, it will not make the reader extraordinary.
+A good reading is always solid.
+Even if a reader can answer all those multiple-choice questions correctly, it will not make the reader extraordinary.

-When we hear about a multiple test administered by Sign Up it sparks our passion to speak up about this because a company’s procedure does not make it an industry standard.
+When we hear about multiple tests administered by Sign-Up, it sparks our passion for speaking up about this because a company’s procedure does not make it an industry standard.

-In fact, I can go out on a limb and give my humble opinion about this.
-More than likely the reason why such a multiple choice test exists is because they are testing over 700 Psychics at once.
+I can go out on a limb and give my humble opinion about this.
+More than likely, the reason why such a multiple-choice test exists is that they are testing over 700 Psychics at once.
 Automation saves time and money.

-Remember those standardized tests such as SAT’s, GMAT, etc?
-Back in my days, we used a number 2 pencil to fill in the bubble for those types of multiple choice tests on a score card.
+Remember those standardized tests such as SAT’s, GMAT, etc.?
+Back in my days, we used a number 2 pencil to fill in the bubble for those types of multiple-choice tests on a scorecard.
 Those cards were placed into a device slot that would immediately grade by the answer.
 There wasn’t an instructor to grade the card.
 It saves time!
-Same concept applies to Sign Up.
+The same concept applies to Sign Up.

 I believe every company has the right to structure the process that works for them.
-Yet, our industry has been niche.
-I share my opinion because I’m from the dinosaur era from a previous Psychic Network in the late 80’s and early 90’s.
-I think outside the box and know there is always multiple ways to complete a task.
-However, I have never seen an open book multiple choice test as a screening process for Psychic ability in working 37 years of being in this industry.
+Our industry has been a niche.
+I share my opinion because I’m from the dinosaur era from a previous Psychic Network in the late ’80s and early ’90s.
+I think outside the box and know there are always multiple ways to complete a task.
+However, I have never seen an open book multiple-choice test as a screening process for Psychic ability in working 37 years of being in this industry.
 Be sure to check part 1 and part 2 in this series.